- It's generally a good idea to monitor your laptop's battery health and find out when anything goes wrong

 - You can also select Balanced Mode if you need to use your laptop on battery power for a longer period.

-The life cycle of a battery depends on the usage and heat management.
-Unlike your smartphone, the laptop batteries run out of juice a lot faster and also requires replacement after a year or two.
+The life cycle of a battery depends on usage and heat management.
+Unlike your smartphone, the laptop batteries run out of juice a lot faster and also require replacement after a year or two.

 However, with the help of battery limiting software, you can certainly help the battery to last longer than your average laptop batteries that charge up to its full capacity all the time.